fern-demo/akamai-config/fern/markdown-content/v1/Get started/api-hello-world/deploy-hello-world-2.md

 createdAt: "Mon Jul 05 2021 12:42:58 GMT+0000 (Coordinated Universal Time)"
 updatedAt: "Mon Nov 22 2021 20:32:09 GMT+0000 (Coordinated Universal Time)"
 ---
-Now that you've created the code bundle in the previous step, you can use HTTPie and httpie-edgegrid to access the {{COMPANY_NICKNAME}} APIs.
+Now that you've created the code bundle in the previous step, you can use HTTPie and httpie-edgegrid to access the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> APIs.

 # Add an EdgeWorker version